zenml-io/zenml/docs/book/extending-zenml/alerter.md

 description: Sending alerts through specified channels.
 ---

-Alerters allow you to send messages to ChatOps tools from within your pipeline.
+Alerters allow you to send messages to chat services (like Slack, Discord, Mattermost, etc.) from within your pipeline.
-This is especially useful for immediately getting notified when failures happen and for general monitoring/reporting.
+This is useful for immediately getting notified when failures happen, for general monitoring/reporting, and also for building human-in-the-loop ML.

 {% hint style="warning" %}
 Before reading this chapter, make sure that you are familiar with the